 Q3: Can dried strawberries be rehydrated?

-Q5: Can I use different sweeteners for my dried strawberries?
+Q5: Can I use different sweeteners?

 Oven Dried Strawberries